Weâre on a mission to interview 1000 professionals who have made a scary career pivot

 Each week you get:

-How can these conversations help you?
+How can these interviews help you?

 Role models